oasci/raygent/README.md

 ## Quick Start

-### Define Tasks
+### Defining Tasks

-All workflows are built from raygent `Task`s that specify a specific, independent calculation.
+All workflows are built from raygent `Task`s that specify an independent calculation.
-No `Task` can call another one, and only one return is allowed; dictionaries should be used if multiple returns are needed.
+At minimum, `Task`s must have a `do` method that performs the desired computation.
+Tasks are not limited to native Python; they can use NumPy arrays, Polars DataFrames, anything.

 ```python
 from typing import override

 from raygent import Task

 class SquareTask(Task):